-- The Zero Carbon Bill sets the long term commitment to transition New Zealand to a low-emission, climate resilient economy
+- The Zero Carbon Bill is intended to help New Zealand mitigate and adapt to climate change

 Zero Carbon Bill consultation